 2030 energy efficiency target

-For 2030, the EU energy efficiency target is an at least 32,5% reduction of energy consumption.
+For 2030, the EU energy efficiency target is currently set to an at least 32,5% reduction of energy consumption.
 To achieve this headline target, Member States must set their own ‘indicative’ national energy efficiency contributions in their National Energy and Climate Plans (NECPs).
 According to the Commission’s NECPs assessment, the collective Member States’ contribution leaves a gap to the 2030 energy efficiency target of 2.8% for primary energy and 3.1% for final energy.

 Energy savings obligation (Article 7)